epmoyer/flynn/docs/pacing.rst

 There are three "Developer mode" features specifically designed to help you validate pacing...

 - **FPS20**: Press the ``\`` key to toggle FPS20 mode.
 The text "FPS_20" will appear in the lower-left corner of the screen, and your game will be forced to run at 20 frames per second.
-If you have applied paceFactor correctly, the "speed" of your game should remain unchanged.
-If, for example, your space ships run at normal speed but their bullets run slow in FPS20 mode, then you have forgotten to apply paceFactor to your bullet code.
+If you've applied paceFactor correctly, the "speed" of your game should remain unchanged.
+If, for example, you discover that in FPS20 mode your space ship moves at normal speed but its bullets move slowly, then you have forgotten to apply paceFactor to your bullet code.

 - **SLOWMO**: Press the ``7`` key to toggle SLOWMO mode.
 The text "SLOWMO" will appear in the lower-left corner of the screen, and your game will be forced to run in slow motion (though still at nominally 60FPS).
-If you have applied paceFactor correctly, everything should be super slow.
-If, for example, your space ships run slow but their bullets run normally in SLOWMO mode, then you have forgotten to apply paceFactor to your bullet code.
+If you've applied paceFactor correctly, everything should be super slow.
+If, for example, you discover that your space ship moves slowly in SNOWMO mode but its bullets move at their normal speed, then you have forgotten to apply paceFactor to your bullet code.

 - **STATS**: Press the ``6`` key to toggle the STATS display.
 Flynn will show you four real-time graphs:

-  - **Yellow**: The actual frame rate of your game
+  - **Yellow**: The actual frame rate of your game.
   - **Dark Blue**: The total (combined) time (in milliseconds) spent in your handleInputs(), update(), and render() methods.
-  - **Light Blue**: The total (combined) time (in milliseconds) spend by the WebGL renderer (PixiJS) to draw frames.
+  - **Light Blue**: The total (combined) time (in milliseconds) spent by the WebGL renderer (PixiJS) to draw frames.
   - **Magenta**: The total (combined) time spent in the browser's animation callback (includes game logic, Pixi rendering and browser rendering).
 If this time exceeds 16.6ms, your frame rate will drop below 60FPS.

 .. note ::